 Securing the top

 Thread the yarn onto a large-eyed yarn needle and insert the needle through all the stitches and cinch the top of the beanie closed.
 Then weave in all ends.
+This knitted beanie looks perfect in Universal Yarn Major in the Russet colorway!

 Join me tomorrow, I’ll show you some different options for finishing this beanie pattern.